jn7163/blog.kottenator.com/docs/development.rst

 Currently I carry web-fonts with the code so I don't need Internet to develop the site.
 When I will release the first version, I will take care about web-fonts CDN usage.

-As for now, here is little notice about web-fonts embedding taken from `CSS-Tricks article <https://css-tricks.com/snippets/css/using-font-face/>`_:
+As for now, here is a little note about web-fonts embedding.

 Default example